Applications are now closed – please refer to the Pupillage Gateway for further information about pupillage opportunities.

 Tanfield is committed to equality, diversity and inclusion and to the promotion of access to the Bar, irrespective of a candidate’s background.
 We recognise that it is only by encouraging applications from all backgrounds that we can ensure that we are able to recruit from the brightest and the best and help to develop a bar that is more representative of the population as a whole.

-Tanfield prides itself on its friendly and informal approach to professional clients, lay clients and public access clients.
-Chambers adopts a pro-active and involved approach to pupillage.
+Chambers prides itself on its friendly and informal approach for professional and lay clients alike coupled with practical advice and a rigorous approach to the law.

 Tanfield Chambers is a firm believer in equal opportunities and we consider all applications for pupillage, tenancy or administrative positions on merit – regardless of age, sex, sexual orientation, gender-reassignment, race, colour, ethnic or national origin, nationality, religion or belief, marital or civil partnership status, maternity or pregnancy or disability and encourage and welcome applications from those who are under-represented at the bar.